 For those researching the history of Bollington families, don’t forget to visit the Discovery Centre where you will find the picture database available on PCs, and now online – ideal for finding pictures and information about those from the past!
 And now the Old Bollington Family trees are being recorded on this web site – have a look!

-We meet at the Ovenhouse Lane Community Centre on the 2nd Monday of each month at 7.30pm.
+We meet at Bollington Community Centre, Ovenhouse Lane on the 2nd Monday of each month.

 Secretary: Mr. John Trinder